Gregliest/OldBlog/_drafts/future-lifecycle.md

 For instance, the onPause hook can be called for a number of reasons: the app has been backgrounded, the user has closed the app, another view has appeared, etc.  Sometimes, this method can be followed by a call to onDestroy, but that's not necessarily the case.
 Sometimes, the app might have to save itself, signaled by another hook, onSaveInstanceState.
 But onSaveInstanceState is not guaranteed to be called, for instance if the user "intentionally exits the view," whatever that means.
 The developer must be aware of these different cases when deciding what to put in what hook.

  Android envisioned view controllers that are active on screen, paused while something else is in the foreground, stopped, such as if the app is backgrounded, or destroyed such that it has to be recreated from scratch.
 To reflect these states, they provided hooks like onPause and onStop.
 These hooks define a set of states that a view controller can exist in with multiple entry points, which is fundamentally different than the linear approach favored by Apple.

+The complexity on Android continues: Android controllers can have a number of intermediate states, and there are multiple ways to enter and exit those states, which further complicates Android's life cycle handling.
+Android's documentation has a number of bullet points outlining different situations where `onStart` can be called, because there are so many possibilities.
+For instance, `onStart` can be called when creating a new activity, after a phone call has interrupted the app, or when the user navigates back to the app from another app.
+In iOS, the developer doesn't have to worry about any of these scenarios, only whether a view is appearing or disappearing.
+Also, there are a number of situations where certain hooks are not guaranteed to be called in Android.
+For instance, an activity can go directly from `onCreate` to `onDestroy`.
+Furthermore, `onDestroy` is not guaranteed to be called, so it seems kind of pointless to put code there.
+When deciding what code to put in which hook, the developer needs to be aware of these different situations to make an informed decision.
+It's extremely complicated, and requires a significant amount of study and attention to get right.

 **Memory**